 Assessors should have an exemplary track record of professional, business or community-minded ethics and a strong commitment to the continued growth and vitality of the arts in Calgary.
 Assessors are appointed by staff through a public nomination process.
 Candidates are screened for qualifications in line with program needs, as well as any potential conflicts of interest.

 Calgary Arts Development will appoint two committees for the Individual Artist Program.
 The first committee will assess Phase 1: Request for Proposals, and a second, which may include up to two assessors from the first committee, will assess Phase 2: Application.

 Qualifications and Required Skills

 Community Members: Calgarians with an appreciation for the arts (any discipline) who actively attend arts performances and presentations.
 Community members should possess skills that are transferable to the non-profit arts sector, including, but not limited to:

 - Design or creation within the broader creative industries

-- July 2018: Two or three full-day review meetings to discuss each application and make recommendations for funding.
+November 2019: Two full-day review meetings to discuss each application and make recommendations for funding.